Serra Furada State Park

 The Serra Furada State Park (Parque Estadual da Serra Furada) is a state park in the state of Santa Catarina, Brazil.

-It protects a densely forested mountain region of dramatic beauty in the Atlantic Forest biome.
+It protects a densely forested mountain region in the Atlantic Forest biome.

 Location

 The Serra Furada State Park is divided between the municipalities of Orleans and Grão Pará, Santa Catarina.

 It has an area of 1330 ha.

 The buffer zone covers 9377 ha, with a perimeter of 77.5 km.

 The park's name is from a cleft in a sandstone rock about 45 m high and 8 m wide that can be seen from several kilometers away.

 The rock is most often viewed from the Morro da Igreja, the site of the air traffic control radar towers for southern Brazil.

 The park is on the escarpment of the Serra Geral and covers parts of the Serra Geral and Botucatu geological formations.